jepegit/cellpy/notes.md

 ### 225-remove-completely-option-for-having-multiple-cells

-Step 1: replace all occurrences of cells[0] with .cell property
+Step 1: replace all occurrences of cells[0] with .data property
     - cellreader: need to fix merge
         - removed it for now (used in dev_update.. but that must be changed anyway)
     - cellreader: need to fix from_raw